Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 ##### Existing Features

 > - The website was designed with HTML5, CSS3, JavaScript and Bootstrap.
-> - Home/Landing page with scrolling capability between the 4 sections contained within the site..
+> - Home/Landing page with scrolling capability between the 4 sections contained within the site.
 > - The fixed navigation bar enables the user to easily navigate between each of the 4 sections.
 > - The "About Scotland" section outlines the project objectives and provides the user with general information about Scotland.
 > - The "Locations" section with links and interactive maps which zoom to each location.
 Markers on maps with information panels on markers.